Skip to content

 These are the milestones to guide your student journey

-At SOSU, we offer multiple start dates throughout the year so you never have to wait long to get started on your online degree program.
+At SE, we offer multiple start dates throughout the year so you never have to wait long to get started on your online degree program.
 The chart below shows upcoming start dates, along with important deadlines, such as when your application should be submitted and when payments are due.

-Ready to take the next step toward earning your degree online from SOSU?
+Ready to take the rewarding path toward earning your degree online?

 Admissions

-Requirements for Our Online Master of Education in School Counseling
+Requirements for our online Master of Education in School Counseling

 Southeastern Oklahoma State University's online M.Ed. programs have specific requirements that applicants must meet to enroll.
 Please read the admission guidelines to ensure you qualify.

-Online Application Online Application
+• Online Application

-Minimum GPA Minimum 2.0 GPA
+• Minimum 2.0 GPA

-Online Teaching Certificate Teaching Certificate
+• Teaching Certificate

 If you have any special circumstances that need further clarification, please contact us at 844-515-9100.